cbavota/Gridiculous/README.md

 Gridiculous
 ===========

-A fully responsive grid boilerplate that takes you all the way from 1280px on down to 320px.
+A fully responsive grid boilerplate that takes you all the way from 1200px on down to 320px.

 created by c.bavota
 released under GPL v2

-April 24th, 2012
+May 17th, 2012

 Features
  - Based on a twelve columns grid
- - Max site widths of 1280px, 960px, 640px, 320px and full width
+ - Max site widths of 1200px, 960px, 640px, 320px and full width
  - Allows for nested columns
  - Spacer columns available
  - Fully responsive images